.

 Libertad Lamarque

-Libertad Lamarque was an iconic Argentine actress who became famous in Latin America while working in Mexican cinema.
+Libertad Lamarque was an Argentine actress and singer who became famous in Latin America while working in Mexican cinema.

 Legend has it that Lamarque left Argentina because she had been blacklisted by Argentina's first lady Eva Peron.
 Marysa Navarro and Nicholas Frasier, authors of Evita: The Real Life of Eva Peron (ISBN 0-7366-3838-5), however, say that this is not likely.
 Rather, say the authors, Lamarque moved to Mexico because the Mexican cinema was in a better state during the 1940s and 50s than was the Argentine cinema.
-The authors also point out that Lamarque travelled freely between Argentina and Mexico during the lifetime of Eva Peron and beyond, which does not support the blacklisting legend.
+The authors also point out that Lamarque traveled freely between Argentina and Mexico during the lifetime of Eva Peron and beyond, which does not support the blacklisting legend.

 Related websites